Is an EPIC life really possible after a divorce or breakup?

 What you really want to know is….do I know what I’m talking about?

 Yes, I absolutely do!
-I have a ton of education and training, AND more importantly, I've gone through my own extremely toxic marriage and crazy divorce.
+I have a ton of education and training, AND more importantly, I've gone through my own extremely toxic marriage and crazy high conflict divorce.

 I spent over 10 years shrinking into an extremely unhealthy marriage that tore away at my soul.
 I watched as I closed my heart, abandoned myself, and clung to patterns that slowly, but surely, tore away at my life.
 By the time I found the courage to leave, I had completely lost myself, unable to recognize my own image in the mirror.
 For years I felt broken, destroying friendships, isolating, and dating unavailable men.

 I've made all the mistakes, learned the lessons, and come out with my head held high and my heart wide open.
+I am living proof that no matter what you are facing, you can face it choosing to have the courage to love.
 My son and I are thriving!

 The details about my education and training: